syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 		firstPara.LeftIndent = 35;
 		firstPara.FirstLineIndent = -35;

-		// Add another paragraph for the next bullet point IParagraph secondPara = bulletPointsShape.TextBody.AddParagraph("The company is participating in top open source projects in automation industry.");
+		//Add another paragraph for the next bullet point IParagraph secondPara = bulletPointsShape.TextBody.AddParagraph("The company is participating in top open source projects in automation industry.");

 		//Format how the bullets should be displayed